Hanspe-3019/Popensample/README.md

 ## Discussion

-Running `logdreamer` without any options will start streaming for 2 seconds without any filtering and produce an overview of the observed events per combination of Sender, MessageType, SubSystem, Category and EventType: The values shown are the numbers of events and the average length of eventMessages.
+Running `logdreamer` without any options will start streaming for 2 seconds without any filtering and produce an overview of the observed events per combination of Sender, MessageType, SubSystem, Category and EventType: The values shown are the number of events and the average length of the included eventMessages.

 ```
 Xcode        Default com.apple.coreaudio            aqme               logEvent            :     3   133.3